Abu Dhabi's Etihad makes first known flight to Israel, carrying Palestinian aid

-An Etihad Airways plane flew on Tuesday from the United Arab Emirates to Israel to deliver coronavirus supplies to the Palestinians, a spokeswoman for the Abu Dhabi airline said, marking the first known flight by a UAE airline to Israel.
+An Etihad Airways plane flew from the United Arab Emirates to Israel on Tuesday to deliver coronavirus supplies to the Palestinians, a spokeswoman for the Abu Dhabi airline said, marking the first known flight by a UAE carrier to Israel.

 Israel does not have diplomatic relations with any of the six Gulf Arab countries, and there are no commercial flights between them.
-It has relations with only two Arab countries: Egypt and Jordan.
 However, shared concerns over Iran's influence in the region have led to a discrete thaw in ties between Israel and the Arab Gulf in recent years.

 "The aid includes personal protective equipment (PPE) and medical equipment.
 Most notably, it includes 10 ventilators that are acutely needed," the statement added.
 It was not immediately clear whether the 14 tonnes of aid were transported on the Tuesday Etihad cargo flight.
 Etihad was not mentioned in the UNSCO statement.